 The hall, which was originally a single open space, today houses 16 large boxes in different colours and materials inspired by the neighbouring, world-famous Roskilde Music Festival.
 The boxes contain a variety of functions, including workshops for the school’s art courses, stages, music studios, dance hall, classrooms, staff room and a lecture hall.

-By retaining the hall’s industrial identity and repurposing the durable concrete structure of Musicon, the solution preserves the heritage while minimizing the CO₂ footprint.
+By retaining the hall’s industrial identity and repurposing the durable concrete structure of Musicon, the solution preserves the heritage of the site.

 The space in between the colourful boxes that house functions such as music room, wood workshop and studio, forms a central spine, extending from one side of the building to the other.
 Along this route lies a wooden platform that acts as the school’s communal heart.